osisoft/AVEVA-Adapter-BACnet-Docs/V1/Configuration/PI Adapter for BACnet data source configuration.md

 ## BACnet routed device data source example

-The following is an example of valid BACnet routed device data source configuration:
+The following is an example of a valid BACnet routed device data source configuration:

 ```json
 {